The Cranberries: 2001–2008: Wake Up and Smell the Coffee and hiatus

-Reunion and Roses (2009–2015)
+2009–2017: Reunion, Roses and Something Else

 The Cranberries reunited in January 2009 to celebrate O'Riordan becoming an Honorary Patron of University Philosophical Society (Trinity College, Dublin).
 The group indicated at the time that this did not signify an official reunion, but on 25 August 2009, in anticipation of the release of No Baggage, O'Riordan announced that the Cranberries would be reuniting for a North American and European tour.
 O'Riordan indicated that the band would be playing songs from her solo albums and a lot of the Cranberries' classic hits as well as some new group compositions.
 At this point of their career, the Cranberries were managed by Danny Goldberg, former Nirvana and Kurt Cobain manager.
 In 2011, the actual Water Circle demo tape emerged, widely assumed to be the first appearance of the Cranberries with the vocal of Dolores O'Riordan.
 A private collector from United States submitted the bid to US$1499.95 via eBay store; the offer was eclipsed later.

 The Cranberries recorded Roses at the Metalworks Studios in Mississauga, Canada, from 18 April to 15 May 2011 with Stephen Street, who previously collaborated with the band on their first, second and fifth albums.
 The Cranberries worked on 15 tracks during the Roses session, although not all were included on the album.
 Roses was released on 27 February 2012.
 The sixth studio album Roses peaked at 51 on the Billboard 200 chart and achieved numerous placements on other Billboard charts, such as No. 4 on the Independent Albums, No. 6 on the Canadian Albums Chart, No. 9 on the Alternative Albums, No. 10 on the Rock Albums and No. 20 on Tastemaker Albums chart.
 On 18 February 2012 the Cranberries returned to the stage of the Ariston Theatre where they presented their new single "Tomorrow" in Sanremo at the 62nd Song Festival di Sanremo, Italy.
 They performed "Tomorrow" and "Zombie", having been invited on more than one occasion to the festival.
 O'Riordan started legal proceedings against Noel Hogan in October 2013.
 The case was struck out in July 2015 and the cause was not divulged.

-As of late 2014, No Need to Argue had generated worldwide album sales of 17 million.